Snaptain SP500 Short Review

 One whole, the drone fly’s very well, the GPS keeps the drone steady and you always have a lock on where it is via the app.
 If you fly without GPS ( which I don’t recommend for beginners ) it can be a little hard to control and the flight isn’t always smooth.
 The FPV stream is pretty good for such a cheap drone but if you test its range to the limit, its not always clear and connection can sometimes be lost.

 The Snaptain SP500 is a good beginner-friendly drone that comes with some decent features and a good camera.
-It’s easy to fly and suitable for everyone, It is a drone I will recommend, but I do believe that the DJI Tello is the better choice.
+If you want more options for beginner-friendly drones, click on the button below.